renato0307/learning-go/index.md

 # Welcome to Learning Go

-Learn Go by build a REST API and a Command Line Interface (CLI).
+Learn Go by building a REST API and a Command Line Interface (CLI).

 Both will have production quality so we additionally need to cover:
 * Security